 “What are the effects of a low-fat vegan diet on body weight, insulin resistance, postprandial metabolism, and intramyocellular and hepatocellular lipid levels in overweight adults?”

 The study in question was a randomized controlled trial consisting of overweight individuals that had no history of diabetes.
 The participants were split into two groups using the 1:1 ratio.
-That is, there were two groups one was the control (regular diet) and the other was on a plant-based diet.
+That is, there were two groups one was the control (regular diet) and the other was a plant-based diet.
 Furthermore, the control group made no changes to their daily dietary practices.

 After 16 weeks the plant-based group had an increase of 18,7% after-meal calories burn.
 On the other hand, the control group’s after-meal burn had no increase in this respect.
 These findings are confirmed through the use of indirect calorimetry.
 This measuring approach helps researchers determine how many calories people burn after a meal.

 Furthermore, the plant-based group showed a decrease in intramyocellular lipid and hepatocellular lipid levels.
-That is, their fat in muscle and liver cells decreased as a result of consuming a plant-based diet.
+That is, the fat in muscle and liver cells decreased as a result of consuming a plant-based diet.
 More precisely, they reduced the fat levels in their liver cells by 34% and 10% in muscles.
 It is worth noting that fat in these cells increases the chances of developing type 2 diabetes.
 Therefore, eating a plant-based diet will reduce the risk of developing diabetes in addition to reducing your intracellular fat levels.